 Keeping children healthy and well is a key priority in Derbyshire.
 One of the ways that we can do this is to ensure young people are a healthy weight.

-That's where the National Child Measurement Programme comes in.
+That's where the National Child Measurement Programme (NCMP) comes in.

-Derbyshire County Council is required to collect data on reception year and year 6 children's height and weight from schools within their area.
+Derbyshire County Council is required to collect data from schools in their area on children's height and weight when they're in reception year and year 6.

 Support on offer

-If the measurement programme highlights that your child is considered to be overweight then you will be offered support and advice.
+If the measurement programme highlights that your child is considered to be over a healthy weight then you will be offered support and advice.

-We will get in contact with you to discuss the support on offer.
+We'll get in touch to discuss the support on offer.

 Opting out of having my child measured

-However, the NCMP aims to help children be as healthy and well as possible and so it is beneficial for your child to take part.
+However, the NCMP aims to help children be as healthy and well as possible and so it's beneficial for your child to take part.

 How we use the data collected